 Sadly, most fasting protocols lead people to lose and regain the same weight over and over.
 By contrast, we have seen people make incredible progress when they use Data-Driven Fasting Challenges to fine-tune their eating schedule to align with their unique metabolism, routine and goals.

-Using your blood sugar as a guide to understand when you need to refuel vs when you can wait a little longer seems to provide exceptional long term results.
+Using your blood sugar as a guide to understanding when you need to refuel vs when you can wait a little longer seems to provide exceptional long-term results.